Drag to Select

 }

-2. We then need to update our selectionRect state to instead store a dragVector.
-At render time we will derive the DOMRect of our selection from the dragVector.
+2. Next we need to update our selectionRect state to store a dragVector, and at render time we can derive the DOMRect of our selection from this state.

 const [selectionRect, setSelectionRect] = useState<DOMRect | null>(null)